-The iron components are overbuilt and will support even the largest humans.
-There is no weight limit.
-The mechanical connection with your bench or table is another matter, and again, up to the final installer.
-Balance If you're mounting the seat to a freestanding table or bench with straight legs, and the bench doesn't weigh a lot, you may find it easy to tip the bench over once you put your body weight on the seat.
-Again, this depends on the weight of the bench or table, the weight of the sitter, and the leg arrangement.
-If your table has a base where the legs or feet extend past the top (in effect, going under the seat as in a trestle table) you'll have some extra support underneath and will find the arrangement more stable.
-If you find your arrangement unstable, you may need to add weight to your bench or fasten it to the ground.
-Also keep in mind if you're mounting more than one seat to a structure, and two people on one side sit down, you may get some tipping.
-Overhang The seat can be mounted to a table or bench who's top is flush, or protruding from the leg on which the seat is mounted.
+The seat can be mounted to a table or bench who's top is flush, or protruding from the leg on which the seat is mounted.
 For woodworking benches, you'll want to mount the bracket on the side of the leg, so as to not interrupt the front plane of the bench.
-Mount it as close to the front of the bench as you can, on the side of the leg.
+Mount it as close to the front of the bench as you can, but again, on the side of the leg.
 This places the top of your bench away from your torso to allow free movement when working from a seated position.
-For other applications, like writing, typing or eating, the top of the table can be closer to your torso, so you can mount the bracket further in from the edge of the top, or to a leg or surface that's recessed from the edge of the top, up to 6".
+For other applications, like writing, typing or eating, the top of the table can be closer to your torso, so you can mount the bracket further in from the edge of the top, or to a leg or surface that's recessed from the edge of the top.